Glasgow effect

-The Glasgow Effect (or the more general Scottish Effect) is a socially constructed theory that describes the unexplained lower life expectancy of residents of Glasgow, specifically when compared to other municipalities across the United Kingdom.
+The Glasgow effect is a socially constructed theory that describes the unexplained lower life expectancy of residents of Glasgow, specifically when compared to other municipalities across the United Kingdom.
 Although lower income levels are generally associated with poor health and a shorter lifespan, epidemiologists have argued that poverty alone does not appear to account for the disparity found in Glasgow.
 Equally deprived areas of the UK such as Liverpool and Manchester have higher life expectancies, and the wealthiest ten per cent of the Glasgow population have a lower life expectancy than the same group in other cities.
 One in four men in Glasgow will die before their sixty-fifth birthday.

 There have been several hypotheses trying to explain the phenomenon, with no resolute consensus.
 Some allege that a “social apartheid” in the 60s and 70s is responsible, while others point to factors like vitamin D deficiency, cold winters, higher levels of poverty than the figures suggest, adverse childhood experiences and childhood stress, high levels of stress in general, and social alienation.

 Origins

-The term is a derivative of the more general Scottish Effect, which describes “the higher levels of poor health experienced in Scotland over and above that explained by socio-economic circumstances.”
+The term is a derivative of the more general Scottish effect, which describes “the higher levels of poor health experienced in Scotland over and above that explained by socio-economic circumstances.”
 Discussions of a specific “Glasgow effect” first appear in the Journal Public Health as of September 2010, when researchers David Walsh, Neil Bendel, Russell Jones, and Phil Hanlon coined the term to account for the disproportionate presence of the Scottish Effect in Scotland’s Central-Western regions.
 One of the researchers who coined the term, David Walsh, later deplored in a 2016 article its use as a journalistic short-cut, thereby overlooking the political dimensions.